MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-tutorial.md

 Teams meeting apps require multiple views, such as content, configuration, and stage.
 We'll create a `start()` function to help identify the view.
 This helps to render and perform any initialization that's required.
 The app supports running both locally in a web browser and from within a Teams Meeting.
 The `start()` function looks for an `inTeams=true` query parameter to determine if it's running in Teams.

 > [!NOTE]
-> When running in Teams your application needs to call `app.initialize()` prior to calling any other teams-js methods.
+> When running in Teams, your application needs to call `app.initialize()` prior to calling any other teams-js methods.

 In addition to the `inTeams=true` query parameter, we can use a `view=content|config|stage` query parameter to determine the view that needs to be rendered.